nooku/guides.nooku.org/02. Request and Response/02.1 HMVC.md

 ###How?

 Hopefully now you can see the power of HMVC and want to start using it.
 Nooku implements HMVC out fo the box.
-Infact, it was designed to implement HMVC from the beginning, and uses it extensively throughout the admin interface.
+In fact, it was designed to implement HMVC from the beginning, and uses it extensively throughout the admin interface.

-Loading in an HMVC request is really straight forward:
+Making an HMVC request is straightforward:

-	echo KServiceManager::get('com://admin/component.controller.name')->render();
+	echo KObjectManager::getInstance()->getObject('com://admin/component.controller.name')->render();

 And if you need to set specific state information:

-	echo KServiceManager::get('com://admin/component.controller.name')->render(array('id' => 5));
+	echo KObjectManager::getInstance()->getObject('com://admin/component.controller.name')->render(array('id' => 5));

 The above is essentially the same request that would happen as if it came directly from the browser via HTTP, as such, the controller is unaware it was requested internally.
 Pretty cool eh?